 - Payment History — How many late payments have you made?

-Staying on top of your FICO score is the first step in owning a home.
+Improving your credit score is the best way to ease into buying a home.
 Contact us and we can help you get on the right track to the home of your dreams.

-To learn more, visit myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.